 - Mary’s in East Atlanta was voted Atlanta’s Best Gay Bar and Best Karaoke five years in a row by Creative Loafing newspaper.
 Mary’s proprietors describe “the little bar in East Atlanta” as having a “hip and fun vibe.”

 There is plenty to do in Atlanta after dark.
 Keep your finger on the pulse of Atlanta’s nightlife scene here.
-If dancing is your thing, take a look these Atlanta hot spots for cutting a rug.

 Get to know Atlanta, and discover the best things to do around the city.